nestauk/dap_tutorials/README.md

 ## have-a-go process 🧰

 So you've decided to have-a-go!
-The process is a 5 steper:
+The process is a 6 step-er:

 1. Decide on what you're keen to learn.
 Take a look at the existing tutorials to get some inspiration on what's out there.
 2. [Sign up for a session](https://docs.google.com/document/d/1XoNQ9gSZ0xi8KM1DQVYtGe874cDet4iHUcU0w6wCvTI/edit?usp=gmail_thread) to recap on what you've learnt.